kubernetes/minikube/enhancements/proposed/20200501-json-output/start-json-output.md

 ### Cloud Events

-I briefly looked into using [Cloud Events](https://github.com/cloudevents/spec) to send events to clients, specifically looking at the [Go SDK](https://github.com/cloudevents/sdk-go.
+I briefly looked into using [Cloud Events](https://github.com/cloudevents/spec) to send events to clients, specifically looking at the [Go SDK](https://github.com/cloudevents/sdk-go).

 Pros:
 * Standardized way of sending events
 * Supported by CNCF

-Cons
+Cons:
 * Having minikube set up an HTTP server adds extra complexity to this proposal.
 If clients can instead parse JSON info from stdout/stderr then that would be the simplest solution.